Bellwood-Antis School District

 The Bellwood-Antis School District is a small, rural public school district located in Blair County, Pennsylvania.
 It serves the Borough of Bellwood and Antis Township.
 Bellwood-Antis School District encompasses approximately 63 sqmi.
-According to 2000 federal census data, it serves a resident population of 8,435.
+According to 2020 federal census data, it serves a resident population of 6,478.

+The district was established in 1938 when multiple schoolhouses from Antis Township merged with the Bellwood schools.
+It was the first of its kind in Blair County to offer education to all twelve grades.

+The current Superintendent of Schools in the district is Edward DiSabato.